hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 # Properties of the dot product

-We will now see some interesting properties of the matrix multiplication.
-It will become useful as we move forward in the chapters.
-Using simple examples for each property will provide a way to check them while we get used to the Numpy functions.
+We will now see some interesting properties of the dot product.
+Using simple examples for each property, we'll get used to the Numpy functions.

 ## Matrices mutliplication is distributive